-Unique Value Proposition: Also known as a unique selling proposition (USP), your UVP is a clear statement that describes the benefit of your offer, how you solve your customer’s needs and what distinguishes you from the competition.
+Unique Value Proposition: Also known as a unique selling proposition (USP), your unique value proposition is a clear statement that describes the benefit of your offer, how you solve your customer’s needs and what distinguishes you from the competition.
 (Source: Unbounce)

-But the funny thing about your UVP?
+But the funny thing about your unique value proposition?
 Sometimes, it has to evolve.
 While it put you ahead of the game in years past, your strong selling point may not pack the same punch today.
 Everyone understands the need for differentiation, and more and more companies are using the strategy to stand out in this crowded marketplace to make their mark.

 Plus, there’s a good chance that over the last few years (or weeks), several new companies have sprouted up who offer services similar to yours.

-And now, pushing past the competition isn’t simply a matter of finding your brand’s superpower, but a matter of better refining your UVP to be laser-focused and relevant— Which is what we’re going to talk about in this post.
+And now, pushing past the competition isn’t simply a matter of finding your brand’s superpower, but a matter of better refining your unique value proposition to be laser-focused and relevant— Which is what we’re going to talk about in this post.

 First, A Quick Word for Beginners